maziac/DeZog/documentation/Usage.md

     - ```LOGPOINT Status=${w@(HL)}, ${(DE)}, ${b@(DE)}```
 Note: ```${(DE)}``` is equal to ```${b@(DE)}``` and prints the byte value at DE.

-In the vscode UI LOGPOINT breakpoints can be turned on or off alltogether in the breakpoints pane:
+In the vscode UI LOGPOINT breakpoints can be turned on or off altogether in the breakpoints pane:
 ![](images/exception_bp_logpoint.jpg)

 As LOGPOINTs are organized in groups you can turn on also only specific LOGPOINT groups.